-Agenda Item No Topic Decision on

-The Sub-Committee was content only representing herself. nt that Councillor G alpin was an "other person" and was

-With regard to the lawfulness of consider that as a preliminary is it generally in light of the argum sue, but it would co onsider the applicar

 With regard to ruling on whether it was a fault for one responsible authority (Licensing) to cite evidence from another (Planning), the current Guidance allowed for communication, and an element of integration, between Licensing and Planning.
-However duplication ought to be avoided, and the Sub-Committee asked that the Licensing Officer constrain his submissions to those within his area of responsibility as there was an Officer present representing the Planning Authority and he would present the case relating to Planning issues, but realised that there may be some overlap.
+However duplication ought to be avoided and the Sub-Committee asked that the Licensing Officer constrain his submissions to those within his area of responsibility as there was an Officer present representing the Planning Authority and he would present the case relating to Planning issues, but the Sub-Committee recognised that there was likely to be some overlap.

 The Sub-Committee returned to the application

 1. Details of the application:

 Supply of Alcohol, Films, Recorded Music

 Day Start Finish

 Sunday - Wednesday 11:00hrs 23:00hrs

 Thursday 11:00hrs 00:00hrs

 Friday - Saturday 11:00hrs 01:00hrs

-Live Music, Provision of fa acilities for Dance
+Live Music, Provision of facilities for Dance

 Day Start Finish

 Friday - Saturday 20:00hrs 01:00hrs